Pendency of court cases in India: Ineffective executive and legislative

+Statistics by state

 Courthall shortfall is calculated as lack of courthalls as percentage of the total sanctioned strength of the judges.
 A negative percentage means courthalls are in excess.
 Case clearance rate (CCR) is cases disposed in a year as a percentage of new cases filed in the same year.
 CCR of less than 100 means case pendency will increase, CCR equal to 100 means case pendency will remain same, CCR of more than 100 means case pendency will decrease.
 NA: Not Available.
-(Source: India Justice Report, 2020).
+(Source: India Justice Report, 2022).

+Majority of court cases disposed each year includes magisterial cases (crimes for which prison is 3 years or less), and miscellaneous criminal and bail applications.